Mernda - South

 Mernda - South has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 24 projects that may impact the area.
-Notable projects include Mernda Villages by Stockland, Mernda Community Hospital, Regional Sports Precinct Mernda, and Mernda Town Centre.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 23 projects likely impacting the area.
+Key projects include Mernda Community Hospital, Regional Sports Precinct Mernda, Mernda Villages by Stockland, and Mernda Town Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.